huggingface/blog/langchain.md

 By becoming a partner package, we aim to reduce the time it takes to bring new features available in the Hugging Face ecosystem to LangChain's users.

-**`langchain_huggingface`** integrates seamlessly with LangChain, providing an efficient and effective way to utilize Hugging Face models within the LangChain ecosystem.
+**`langchain-huggingface`** integrates seamlessly with LangChain, providing an efficient and effective way to utilize Hugging Face models within the LangChain ecosystem.
 This partnership is not just about sharing technology but also about a joint commitment to maintain and continually improve this integration.

 ## **Getting Started**

-Getting started with **`langchain_huggingface`** is straightforward.
+Getting started with **`langchain-huggingface`** is straightforward.
 Here’s how you can install and begin using the [package](https://github.com/langchain-ai/langchain/tree/master/libs/partners/huggingface):

 ```python
 pip install langchain_huggingface